Results - April 17, 2026 FMT

 -0.10

 Method: SDR receiver based on the MSI 001 and MSI 2500 chip set running SDRuno.
 Distill am bandstop filter.
 Mega loop ant MLA-30.
 U-BLOX LEA-M8T-0-10 Huawei GPS module controlled by Ublox U-Center in fixed mode providing reference freqs.
 (UNK freq - REF freq) + REF freq.
-Signals analyzed with Spectrum Lab.
+Signals analyzed with fldigi.
 Results plotted and outliers removed.
-Mean of remaining measurements reported after applying fudge factors.
+Mean of remaining measurements reported.

 KE8DO IN W9 EM68ug